Sylvia Thorpe

-Sylvia Thorpe was the pseudonym used by June Sylvia Thimblethorpe (born 2 April 1926) a British writer of romance novels from 1950 to 1983.
+June Sylvia Thimblethorpe (2 April 1926 – 15 January 2023), better known by the pen name of Sylvia Thorpe, was a British writer of romance novels from 1950 to 1983.

-She was the third elected Chairman (1965–1967) of the Romantic Novelists' Association, and was named an Honor Life Member.
+Thorpe was the third elected Chairman (1965–1967) of the Romantic Novelists' Association, and was named an Honor Life Member.

 Biography

-June Sylvia Thimblethorpe was born in 1926 in London.
+June Sylvia Thimblethorpe was born on 2 April 1926 in London.
 Educated there at a school in Brondesbury, Kilburn High School for Girls, Slade School of Fine Arts, and University College.
 She worked as secretary from 1949 to 1952 and later she worked as school teacher.

 As Sylvia Thorpe, she wrote over 25 historical romance novels from 1950 to 1983.
 Her novel "The Scapegrace" (1971) won the Elizabeth Goudge Historical Award.
 She was the third elected Chairman (1965–1967) of the Romantic Novelists' Association, and was named an Honor Life Member of the organization.

-Thorpe is now a trustee for the Goodrich Village Hall Trust.
+Thorpe was a trustee for the Goodrich Village Hall Trust.
 Goodrich is a village, in south Herefordshire which is very close to Gloucestershire and the Forest of Dean situated near the River Wye and is famous for its old red sandstone Norman and medieval castle.

+Thorpe died on 15 January 2023, at the age of 96.